CU-CommunityApps/cd-news-pull-wp-plugin/README.md

 - Advanced Custom Fields
 - Custom Post Type UI

+I also recommend you install and enable the optional plugin WP Crontrol

 copy /docs/news-ct.php to your theme root directory

 in your theme functions.php add